The Best Ant Killer For Home and Garden

 It’s worth pointing out that even natural products can be harmful to children and pets or may damage certain surfaces.
-For example, vinegar is very acidic and can eat into marble and granite.
+For example, vinegar is very acidic and can eat marble and granite.

 Vinegar has an extremely strong odour that disrupts the ant’s natural scent mechanisms.